hkhc/electricspock/README.md

 ## What's new

-The latest version is 0.6
+The latest version is 0.7

+Version 0.7 tested with Robolectric 3.5.1.

 Version 0.6 supports @Config annotation of Robolectric, and tested with Robolectric 3.4.2.